 News

-Tsunami warnings have been issued in Japan following a magnitude 7.1 earthquake on Thursday (August 8).
+Tsunami warnings have been lifted in Japan following a magnitude 7.1 earthquake on Thursday but fears have been raised that a ‘megaquake’ affecting a large part of the country could be triggered.

-The UK Foreign Office updated its advice for Japan this morning (August 8), saying the earthquake has hit southwestern Japan, in and around Miyazaki Prefecture.
+UK Foreign Office travel advice for Japan yesterday morning said the earthquake off the southern island of Kyushu had hit southwestern Japan, in and around Miyazaki Prefecture.

-The prefectures where tsunami warnings or advisories have been issued are Miyazaki, Kochi, Oita, Kagoshima and Ehime.
+The prefectures where tsunami warnings or advisories initially issued covered Miyazaki, Kochi, Oita, Kagoshima and Ehime.

 The FCDO said: “If you are in the affected areas, stay away from seashores and riverbanks, and follow the instructions from the local authorities and check the latest information on NHK World News.”

-In an update at 2.25pm, the advice said: “Following the earthquake, the Japan Meteorological Agency has issued a Nankai Trough megaquake alert – meaning that there is a heightened risk of a large-scale earthquake which could affect large parts of Japan.
+In an update at 2.25pm on Thursday, the advice said: “Following the earthquake, the Japan Meteorological Agency has issued a Nankai Trough megaquake alert – meaning that there is a heightened risk of a large-scale earthquake which could affect large parts of Japan.

 “People in Japan are advised to take precautionary measures for a heightened risk of a further earthquake per the Japan National Tourism Organisation advice and follow any further advice from local and national authorities.”